nikeshgitpro611/reactjs/README.md

 # Close

-- Inner function can acces outer function but outer function can't acces inner function
+- Inner function can access outer function but outer function can't access inner function
-- all operation inside of closer happning in asyn operation due to call back.
+- all operation inside of closer happing in async operation due to call back.
-  > Usecase
+  > Use-case
 - techniques use in such as data encapsulation, function factories, callbacks, currying, and state management in asynchronous operations

 1. Data Privacy and Encapsulation